Moore named SEC co-player of the week

-Arkansas second baseman Robert Moore’s big weekend against Gonzaga led to his selection as SEC co-player of the week by the league office on Monday.
+University of Arkansas second baseman Robert Moore's big weekend against Gonzaga led to his selection as SEC co-player of the week by the league office Monday.

-Moore went 8 of 12 (.667) with his first career home run, a double, four runs scored and nine RBI as the No. 5 Razorbacks (8-0) swept Gonzaga.
-Moore drove in at least one run in every game of the series.
+Moore went 8 of 12 (.667) with his first career home run, a double, 4 runs scored and 9 RBI as the No. 5 Razorbacks (7-0) swept Gonzaga.
+Moore drove in at least two runs in every game of the series.

 The 5-10 freshman from Leawood, Kan., shared the weekly honor with Texas A&M second baseman Bryce Blaum, who hit .500 with 10 RBI and 12 runs in the Aggies' sweep of Army.

-Moore, the son of Kansas City Royals general manager Dayton Moore, had a .750 on-base percentage and a slugging percentage of 1.000 and raised his average nearly 300 points, from .083 to .375, during the four-game set.
+Moore, the son of Kansas City Royals General Manager Dayton Moore, had a .750 on-base percentage and a slugging percentage of 1.000.
+He raised his batting average nearly 300 points, from .083 to .375, during the four-game set.

 The Razorbacks take on Oklahoma, Texas and Baylor this weekend in the Shriners Hospitals for Children College Classic in Houston.